 In 2006, regulations relating to over-the counter sale of PSE products were amended with the enactment of the Federal Combat Methamphetamine Epidemic Act (CMEA).
 The CMEA was enacted in response to an alarming increase in and widespread conversion of PSE containing products into methamphetamine.
 Among other things, the CMEA requires retail stores to maintain their inventory of PSE containing products in a secured location and restricts the amount of PSE products a store can sell to an individual customer.
 NEXAFED®, Acura’s PSE tablet product, uses the company’s IMPEDE® Technology to deter the conversion of PSE into methamphetamine.
 Acura expects NEXAFED® to compete in the market for cold, sinus and allergy products available to consumers without a prescription.
 In 2009, AC Nielsen reported approximately $1.0 billion in sales of non-prescription products containing either PSE or phenylephrine as a nasal decongestant, of which approximately 47% contained PSE.
 In Acura’s 2012 survey of 215 chain and independent pharmacists, 164 indicated they had influence over the pharmacies’ product offerings.
 Of such pharmacists, 70% indicated they were likely to stock or recommend stocking NEXAFED® in their pharmacies.
 The 215 surveyed pharmacists also indicated a willingness to recommend NEXAFED® to over 50% of their customers who seek a pharmacist’s advice for a single ingredient nasal decongestant.
 A separate market study conducted on Acura’s behalf showed that approximately one-third of consumers seek a pharmacist’s recommendation for their nasal decongestant and, as a result of the CMEA, are required to do so to purchase PSE containing products.

-Acura intends to capitalize on this consumer-pharmacist interaction at the point of sale by soliciting distribution to the pharmacies and engaging pharmacists to recommend NEXAFED® to their customers.
+Acura is capitalizing on this consumer-pharmacist interaction at the point of sale by soliciting distribution to the pharmacies and engaging pharmacists to recommend NEXAFED® to their customers.

-The Company intends to market NEXAFED® pursuant to the FDA’s OTC Monograph regulations.
+The Company is marketing NEXAFED® pursuant to the FDA’s OTC Monograph regulations.